chriswils95/chriswils.github.io/_pages/log.md

 Daily Progress

 - **Monday**: Meet with Andy, update readme and work on tftp boot
-- **Tuesday**: Participate in Radiation Seminars and U-boot issues
+- **Tuesday**: Participate in Radiation Seminars and work on U-boot issues
 - **Wednesday**: Meet with Andy, participate on NASA NEPP Program, Work on U-boot issues.
-- **Thursday**: Create custom linux image for the Nexys Video board, work on NEPP Issues.
+- **Thursday**: Create custom linux image for the Nexys Video board, work on U-boot Issues.

 ### Week 5: June 7, 2021